The best Homemade Hot Chocolate to warm you from head to toe! A dollop of peppermint whipped cream adds the finishing touch to the creamy hot cocoa.

 - Cocoa Powder.
 Choose your favorite UNSWEETENED cocoa powder for this hot chocolate recipe.

 Make the hot cocoa.

-Top each mug of cocoa with the frozen peppermint whipped cream and enjoy!
+- Top each mug of cocoa with the a peppermint marshmallow or whipped cream.

 Tips and Tricks

 - To keep the cocoa warm, transfer it to a slow cooker.
 Leave it on the “keep warm” setting until ready to serve.
 This is a great idea for serving at parties!

 - Substitute vanilla extract for the peppermint to make a classic vanilla whipped cream if you prefer.

 - Be careful to NOT let the cocoa come to a boil.
 Keep an eye on it as you whisk and adjust the heat lower as needed.

 - Try our Instant Pot Hot Chocolate recipe next!
 Same rich and creamy taste!